readthedocs/readthedocs.org/docs/contribute.rst

     idea.
 Those tickets related to one feature should also be grouped by a `milestone`_.

-.. _list of untriaged tickets: https://github.com/rtfd/readthedocs.org/issues?q=is:issue+is:open+no:label
 .. _milestone: https://github.com/rtfd/readthedocs.org/milestones

+For a full list of available labels and their meanings, see :ref:`issue-label-overview`.

 Helpful links for triaging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is a list for contributors that look for work:
+Here is a list of links for contributors that look for work:

 - `Untriaged tickets
   <https://github.com/rtfd/readthedocs.org/issues?q=is:issue+is:open+no:label>`_: